 When he found out the police were looking into him, he allegedly fled to Taiwan, but was ultimately returned back to the United States.

-His defense argued that the child had lied about her age, but an Austin police commander said, quote, Detectives have interviewed and spoken with this victim, and in their opinion, if someone mistakes her age, it would be because they think she's younger, not older, than the 16-year-old that she is.
+His defense argued that the child had lied about her age, but an Austin police commander said, quote, detectives have interviewed and spoken with this victim, and in their opinion, if someone mistakes her age, it would be because they think she's younger, not older than the 16-year-old that she is.

-But I know that people that think like him, people with that founders fund mentality and the idea that libertarian corporations are the future, are looking at companies like Coinbase and that they want to fund them.
+But I know that people that think like him, people with that Founders' Fund mentality and the idea that libertarian corporations are the future, are looking at companies like Coinbase and that they want to fund them.

 Peter Thiel's involvement in something is a bit of a red flag.

-By that point and continuing to the present, Alex has been a strong Teal advocate, which is also not surprising.
+By that point, and continuing to the present, Alex has been a strong Teal advocate, which is also not surprising.

-Taking Russia's line on certain geopolitical issues that there might be some question about whose angle on it is correct.
+Having some, at least absolutely some indications of a Russo-positive worldview, taking Russia's line on certain geopolitical issues that there might be some question about whose angle on it is correct.

-Now, one of the things that I find very interesting is that in 2015, one of the features of Alex's Positive Russia angle was that Putin kicked out the oligarchs.
+Now, one of the things that I find very interesting is that in 2015, one of the features of Alex's positive Russia angle was that Putin kicked out the oligarchs.

 See, they never really got privatization in Russia.